 We fire the glazed pottery into our gas-fired kiln at Cone 10, a much higher temperature than bisque firing.
 Firing at such a high temperature gives our glazes a vitrified surface and results in pots that are consistent in color and quality from firing to firing, which creates uniform, stackable, and highly-functional dinnerware for homes and restaurants.
 We fire our glaze kilns full of pottery 6-7 times a week!

-When a glaze kiln is unloaded, our Quality Control Team separates all the pots by form and color and goes through each stack one by one.
-They scan for visual flaws, run their hands over the entire surface area, feel the weight of each piece, and more and more.
-From there, the pot is determined to be a first second, or, in some cases, a third.
-Firsts are pots that meet our highest standards, the ones that make its way onto our site and in our stores.
-Seconds have minor blemishes and imperfections; we sell them at 20% off.
+After unloading our Quality Control Team separates all the pots by form and color and goes through each stack one by one.
+They scan for visual flaws, run their hands over the entire surface area, and feel the weight of each piece.
+From there, the pot is determined to be a first, second, or third.
+Firsts are pots that meet our highest standards, the ones that end up on our website and in our stores.
+Seconds have minor blemishes and imperfections; we sell them at 30% off on our website and occasionally for deeper discounts.
 Thirds—very wonky mishaps—never make it to customers, though many of us on the team here have amassed funny little personal collections.

 We make durable, dishwasher & microwave safe, and always lead-free pottery in the Blue Ridge Mountains.